charliedevelopment/vagrant-craft-environment/README.md

 /.vagrant - Temporary working folder for Vagrant providers, stores configuration information, keys, etc. Generated and managed by Vagrant.
 Don't delete this if you have an active virtual machine tied to this folder.
 	/.vagrant/machines/default/virtualbox/private_key - Likely the only file here you will need to worry about.
 The default location of the vagrant user's SSH key used for tunneling from host to guest.
 /setup - Storage for scripts and utility files used by Vagrant automatically and available for use manually to vacilitate development.
 All scripts are documented.
-	craft-reset.sh - Deletes any existing craft environment/database and creates a new one from scratch, faster than restroying and recreating a whole box.
+	app.php - Craft cms app configuration that force loads the LoginHelper module. craft-reset.sh - Deletes any existing craft environment/database and creates a new one from scratch, faster than restroying and recreating a whole box.
 THIS DELETES THE ENTIRE WORKSPACE FOLDER.
 	FileMutex.php - See the section above in [Further Considerations](#further-considerations)
 	httpd.conf - Default Apache configuration used during provisioning. init.sh - Main Vagrant provisioning script.
-	pg_hba.conf - PostgreSQL authentication configuration, allows user accounts to login with plain username/password combinations, instead of having to be tied to OS users. php.ini - PHP configuration used during provisioning. phpcs.xml - Recommended PHP CodeSniffer ruleset, enforcing tabs versus spaces.
+	LoginHelper.php - Yii module automatically installed to extend the login page with some ease of access features for development. pg_hba.conf - PostgreSQL authentication configuration, allows user accounts to login with plain username/password combinations, instead of having to be tied to OS users. php.ini - PHP configuration used during provisioning. phpcs.xml - Recommended PHP CodeSniffer ruleset, enforcing tabs versus spaces.